 Typical symptoms of furuncular myiasis include itching, a sensation of movement, and sometimes sharp, stabbing pain.
 At first, people have a small red bump that may resemble a common insect bite or the beginning of a pimple (furuncle).
 Later, the bump enlarges, and a small opening may be visible at the center.
 The opening may drain clear, yellowish fluid, and sometimes a small portion of the end of the larva is visible.

 Sometimes doctors inject an anesthetic into the skin, make a small incision, and pull the larva out with forceps.
-The drug ivermectin, given by mouth or applied to the skin, also may kill the larva or cause it to leave.
+Ivermectin, given by mouth or applied to the skin, also may kill the larva or cause it to leave.

-Open wounds, typically in homeless people, alcoholics, and others in poor social circumstances, may become infested with fly larvae.
+Open wounds, typically in people who are unsheltered, those who have alcohol use disorder Alcohol-related disorders Alcohol (ethanol) is a depressant (it slows down brain and nervous system functioning).
+Consuming large amounts rapidly or regularly can cause health problems, including organ damage, coma,... read more , and anyone experiencing substandard hygienic conditions, may become infested with fly larvae.
 The tissues that line the mouth, nose, or eyes (mucosa) may also become infested.
 The most common flies are green or black blowflies.
 Unlike the larvae (maggots) of common houseflies, most larvae that cause wound myiasis invade healthy as well as dead tissue.

 Doctors remove the larvae by flushing the wounds and pulling the larvae out.
 Doctors also cut away any dead tissue.